sanjit-sinha190/alpha/README.md

 # ⚠️ This is ALPHA Branch!!!
-It is normal to face issues in this branch, since I lazily push all the code I write, without much cleanups.
-So, if you face issues, instead of complaining, support your issue with logs or screenshot in [Telegram Chat](https://t.me/tgclonebot) or open issues and mention that you used Alpha Branch.
+It is normal to face issues in this branch,

 ## Why?
 For all my friends using my TDs who now need to store everything in it instead of their Drive.
 [Need help?](https://t.me/tgclonebot)